• Skip to primary navigation

 Photo by Little Spot on Facebook

 Little Spot is a casual dining restaurant located in the heart of Singapore.
 Known for serving a variety of local and international dishes, including burgers, pasta, and seafood.
 The restaurant is decorated in a fun and colourful style, with cute cartoon characters and murals on the walls that children may enjoy.
 It has a warm and friendly atmosphere, and the staff are very welcoming to families.
 The restaurant provides a kid’s menu with a variety of tasty options that are perfect for little ones.
+As much as kids will love the meals, they might love what comes after even more.
+Beyond the food, Little Spot goes the extra mile to create a truly enjoyable dining experience for families.

 They also offer a variety of activities and games to keep kids entertained, including colouring books and puzzles, with a designated play area where children can play and have fun in a safe environment while parents enjoy their meals.
 With these kid-friendly features, parents can relax and enjoy their dining experience knowing that their children are happy and entertained.